-An expert in energy markets, Paolo joined RMI in September 2015.
-Prior to Sunshine for Mines he was part of the Business Renewables Center, a non-profit initiative of RMI aimed at facilitating the addition of 60 GW of renewable capacity to the U.S. electricity grid by 2030 via large off-site Power Purchase Agreements (PPAs).
-He has been responsible for the definition of the products strategy, membership management, and the development of research themes ranging from commodity trading strategies to risk allocation.
+An expert in energy markets, Paolo joined RMI in 2015.
+Prior to Sunshine for Mines he was part of the Business Renewables Center (now the Renewable Energy Buyers Alliance), an initiative of RMI aimed at facilitating the addition of 60 GW of renewable capacity to the U.S. electricity grid by 2030 via large off-site Power Purchase Agreements (PPAs).

 Paolo’s energy expertise matured in the oil and gas industry across different geographies.
-He held roles in regulation, business development, and commercial strategy for natural gas at Statoil, during an interesting time in which the company invested in U.S. shale gas production.
-More recently he spent time as an oil and products originator for Eni Trading & Shipping, focusing again on the U.S., as well as East Africa.
-Prior to turning to the private sector, he served at the World Bank, the Council of the European Union, and NATO.
+He held roles in regulation, business development, and commercial strategy for natural gas at Statoil (now Equinor), during an interesting time in which the company invested in U.S. shale gas production.
+He also spent time as an oil and products originator for Eni Trading & Shipping, focusing again on the U.S., as well as East Africa.
+Prior to turning to the private sector, he had served at the World Bank, the Council of the European Union, and NATO.

 Paolo has published on topics related to electricity, natural gas, trade, and energy policy, and has been a fellow of the Transatlantic Academy.
 He teaches an annual course on the clean energy transition at Sciences Po in Paris.

 BA, International Studies, University of Bologna